baggiogi/commun_complex_networks/README.md

 This repository contains the code used in the the paper:

-> G. Baggio, V. Rutten, G. Hennequin, S. Zampieri "Efficient Communication over Complex Dynamical Networks: The Role of Matrix Non-Normality", Science Advances, to appear, 2020.
+> G. Baggio, V. Rutten, G. Hennequin, S. Zampieri "Efficient Communication over Complex Dynamical Networks: The Role of Matrix Non-Normality", Science Advances, vol. 6, no. 22, eaba2282, 2020.

 - The folder `rate` contains the Python scripts for computing and plotting the behavior of the transmission rate over time for random and regular network topologies